 Our food was placed in foil packs and was cooking in the fireplace.
 My cousin’s wife was busy making homemade pasta as we talked to her, and beautiful music played in the background.

 No one I had ever met before knew how to create such a cozy environment around a meal like they did that night.

 Even now, 30 years later, you don’t really hear of anyone cooking dinner in their fireplace.

-When someone who was interviewing came over for breakfast, she prepared an egg in a cast-iron ladle with a little olive oil.
+When someone who was interviewing her came over for breakfast, she prepared an egg in a cast-iron ladle with a little olive oil.

-Dinner conversation ideas for Fireside Suppers:
+Conversation ideas for Dinner Theme Nights Fireside Suppers: